 supply a bit more in the way of detail, how handy it all is

 remains to be seen.

 This is a really nicely detailed kit and certainly way nicer than the aging Airfix kit.
 I personally don't care for the surface detail, the panel line trenches could be toned down and the rivets eliminated altogether as far as I'm concerned.
 That said I had similar thoughts about their Sunderland kit but once painted it wasn't all that noticeable.
 Hopefully a couple coats of primer will tone it down some.
-If the kits builds up as well as their Sunderland kit it sould be a relatively easy build and except for is complexity I would recommend it to those of most skill levels.
+If the kit builds up as well as their Sunderland kit it should be a relatively easy build and except for is complexity I would recommend it to those of most skill levels.

 Links to kit build or reviews